bruce/puppet-vcsrepo/README.P4.markdown

         p4port   => 'ssl:perforce.com:1666'
     }

+You can set `p4passwd` for authentication :

+    vcsrepo { "/path/to/repo":
+        ensure   => present,
+        provider => p4,
+        source   => '//depot/branch/...',
+        p4port   => 'ssl:perforce.com:1666'
+    }

-If `p4port`, `p4user`, `p4charset` or `p4client` are specified they will override the
+If `p4port`, `p4user`, `p4charset`, `p4passwd` or `p4client` are specified they will
-environment variabels P4PORT, P4USER, etc...
+override the environment variabels P4PORT, P4USER, etc...
 If a P4CONFIG file is defined, the config file settings will take precedence.

 More Examples